Effective Date: 18 Sep 2023

 - Disclose to you, and others that you authorize, the results of the tests performed;

-- Store your saliva and any extracted DNA in the United States or destroy any remaining saliva or DNA sample after your sample has been processed; once submitted to us, your saliva and DNA sample cannot be returned to you (note, however, that you may request that we destroy your sample, and, in certain cases we may destroy biological samples to maintain biobank quality levels);
+- Store your sample and any extracted DNA in a biobank located in the United States, or destroy any remaining sample and extracted DNA after your sample has been processed; once submitted to us, your sample, including any extracted DNA, cannot be returned to you.
+You may request that we destroy your sample and any extracted DNA.
+In certain cases we may destroy samples and/or extracted DNA to maintain biobank quality levels;

-- Allow certain of our laboratory partners to use a portion of activated or inactivated saliva samples to calibrate or validate instruments, equipment, or laboratory methods used in providing DNA Services; and,
+- Allow certain of our laboratory partners to use a portion of activated or inactivated samples to calibrate or validate instruments, equipment, or laboratory methods used in providing DNA Services; and

 - Use your Genetic Information and other Personal Information as described in these Terms and the Privacy Statement.